 About the IETF

-Founded in 1988 as a 501(c)(3) non-profit membership organization, the International Essential Tremor Foundation (IETF) is guided by an executive board of directors, a medical advisory board and an executive director with a staff of four.
-The organization's membership consists of patients, physicians, educators, health care workers, parents, relatives, friends and volunteers.
+Founded in 1988 as a 501(c)3 non-profit membership organization, the International Essential Tremor Foundation (IETF) is guided by an executive board of directors, a medical advisory board and an executive director with a staff of three.
+The organization consists of patients, physicians, educators, health care workers, parents, relatives, friends and volunteers.

 The IETF funds research to find the cause of essential tremor (ET) that leads to treatments and a cure, increases awareness, and provides educational materials, tools, and support for healthcare providers, the public, and those affected by ET.